 We recommend seasoning the steak very well before cooking it.
 The seasonings mixture is not complicated and utilizes ingredients that you most likely already have in your pantry and fridge.
 Feel free to add ingredients to the recipe, such as fresh herbs.

 After the steak has been seasoned and has come to room temperature, it can be broiled or grilled.
-The recipe described here includes instructions for broiling so that you can make top round steak any time of the year.
+The recipe described here includes instructions for broiling so that you can cook it any time of the year.
 Once the meat has rested it can be sliced and served with a big bowl of creamy mashed potatoes and a large green salad to complete the meal.

 Now, let’s get to the nuts and bolts of cooking top round steak.